-- Salaries and benefits expense in the 2020 fiscal year included a significant increase in pension expense.
-In addition, the university continued to increase both salaries and benefits in accordance with its approved compensation plan. - ➤ Scholarship expense in fiscal year 2020 increased due to CARES Act and COVID-19 relief funding for students.
+Salaries and benefits expense in the 2021 fiscal year included a slight increase in salaries while benefits expense decreased primarily due to reductions in both pension

+- and OPEB expense.
+In addition, the university continued to increase both salaries and benefits in accordance with its approved compensation plan. - ➤ Scholarship expense in fiscal year 2021 decreased as a result of HEERF II scholarships awarded in fiscal year 2021 being less than CARES Act and COVID relief funding for students awarded in fiscal year 2020.